lillaszulyovszky/UDACITY_project_ab_test/README.md

 # UDACITY Project - A/B Testing
-This project I will be working to run an A/B test for an e-commerce website and understand the results.
+This project shows how to run an A/B test for an e-commerce website and how to understand the results.

 ## A/B Testing